DavidLemayian/docs.globaleaks.org/TroubleShootingGuide.rst

 ..
 NOTE::

-Privacy Note: some log entries of the orm-debug, request-log and the DEBUG and INFO level will contain information about users.
+  **Privacy Note**: some log entries of the orm-debug, request-log and the DEBUG and INFO level will contain information about users.
 These options should not be used in production.

 **Tor:**